WPCloudDeploy/wp-cloud-deploy/README.md

 * Tweak: WPAPP - Add option to upgrade WPCLI to 2.10.0.
 * Tweak: WPAPP - Pre-generate user id and password for filemanager.
 * Tweak: WPAPP - Update netdata script to pull installation files from new netdata urls.
+* Tweak: WPAPP - Lots of tweaks to colors to make sure they more cleanly separate between front-end and wp-admin.
+* Tweak: WPAPP - Introduce new "WHITE" color setting.
 * Fix: WPAPP - Missing default $in_args for change_php_workers (Thanks @batonac)
 * Fix: WPAPP - Remove an errant error_log statement.
 * Fix: WPAPP - Prevent WPCD from registering a site twice on the Logtivity service.